Cepha0Z/Explosion-Threat-Zone-Simulator/README.md

 ---

 ## 🤝 Contributing
-Pull requests and feature suggestions are welcome!
+Pull requests and feature suggestions are yet to be implemented!
-Fork the repo, create a PR, and contribute.

 ---